 This website is best viewed in a browser that supports web standards.

-After serving one season as an assistant coach under Jessica Rinehart, Phelps was tabbed Interim on July 12, 2012.
-Inheriting a young team that included three seniors, three juniors, seven sophomores and six freshman, Northwest earned a berth in the MIAA Postseason Tournament as a six seed before falling to Central Missouri in the first round.
+After serving one season as an assistant coach, Woerth inherited a young team that included three seniors, three juniors, seven sophomores and six freshman.
+Northwest earned a berth in the MIAA Postseason Tournament as a six seed before falling to Central Missouri in the first round.

 Additionally, two Bearcats earned All-MIAA honors in her first season, as senior Tori Beckman earned first-team honors and sophomore Brooke Bartosh was named to the third-team.
 Beckman also capped one of the best defensive seasons ever at Northwest setting the single season record for digs with 716.

-In her time at Northwest, Phelps has been the top recruiter and director for all Bearcat volleyball camps as well as working primarily with the setters and middle hitters.
-The Holden, Mo., received her masters from Northwest in 2005 with a degree in physical education and an emphasis in sports administration.
+In her time at Northwest, Woerth has been the top recruiter and director for all Bearcat volleyball camps as well as working primarily with the setters and middle hitters.
+The Holden, Mo. native received her masters from Northwest in 2005 with a degree in physical education and an emphasis in sports administration.

 Her coaching career began in 2001 at her alma mater, Graceland University, where she assisted with both the men’s and women’s teams.
 In 2002 the Lady Jackets were Region V finalists and qualified for the NAIA National Championships.

-Phelps graduated from Graceland in 2003 with a double major in health and wellness and program management.
-Phelps currently lives in Maryville.
+Woerth graduated from Graceland in 2003 with a double major in health and wellness and program management.
+Amy resides in Maryville with her husband, Brandon Woerth.

 |Northwest Missouri State University|